wemersonnino/blog/wp-content/plugins/webp-converter-for-media/readme.txt

 If you get an error: `File "%s" is unreadable.
 Please check file permissions.` means that the [is_readable()](https://www.php.net/manual/en/function.is-readable.php) function in PHP returned `false` using the file path given in the error message.
 Check the permissions for the file and the directory in which the file is located.

 If you get an error: `"%s" is not a valid image file.` means that the file is damaged in some way.
-Download the file to disk, save it again using any graphics program and add again to the page.
+Download the file to disk, save it again using any graphics program and add it again to the page.
 If the error applies to individual images then you can ignore it - just the original images will load, not WebP.

 If you get an error: `Image "%s" converted to .webp is larger than original and converted .webp file has been deleted.` means the original image weighed less than WebP.
 This happens when images have been compressed before.
 Disable the *"Automatic removal of files in output formats larger than original"* option in plugin settings to force always using WebP.

-In the case of the above problems, **contacting the support forum will be useless**.
-Unfortunately, we are unable to help you if your files are damaged.
-You have to fix it yourself.
-If you have previously used other tools that changed the original files and damaged them, you will do nothing more.

-Remember that it happens that other plugins can cause problems with accessing files or the REST API.
-Please try to disable all other plugins and set the default theme to make sure that it is not one of them that causes these types of problems.

 = What are requirements of plugin? =

 Practically every hosting meets these requirements.
-You must use PHP at least 7.0 and have the `GD` or `Imagick` extension installed. **The extension must support `WebP format`.** If you have an error saying that the GD or Imagick library are not installed, but you have it installed then they are probably incorrectly configured and do not have WebP support.
+You must use PHP at least 7.0 and have the `GD` or `Imagick` extension installed. **The extension must support `WebP format`.** If you have an error saying that the GD or Imagick library is not installed, but you have it installed then they are probably incorrectly configured and do not have WebP support.

 They are required native PHP extensions, used among others by WordPress to generate thumbnails.
 Your server must also have the modules `mod_mime`, `mod_rewrite` and `mod_expires` enabled.

 An example of the correct server configuration can be found [here](https://mattplugins.com/files/webp-server-config.png).
-Link to your current configuration can be found in the administration panel, on the management plugin page in the section **"We are waiting for your message"** *(or using the URL path: `/wp-admin/options-general.php?page=webpc_admin_page&action=server`)*.
+The link to your current configuration can be found in the Help Center tab on plugin settings screen.

 **Note the items marked in red.** If the values marked in red do not appear in your case, it means that your server does not meet the technical requirements.
 Pay attention to the **WebP Support** value for the GD library and **WEBP in the list of supported extensions** for the Imagick library.

 In a situation where your server does not meet the technical requirements, please contact your server Administrator.
 We are not able to help you.
 Please do not contact us about this matter, because this is a server configuration problem, not a plugin.

-Also REST API must be enabled and work without additional restrictions.
+Also, REST API must be enabled and work without additional restrictions.
 If you have a problem with it, please contact the Developer who created your website.
 He should easily find the issue with the REST API not working.

-= How to check if plugin works? =
+= How to check if the plugin works? =

 You can find more information on how the plugin works in [our manual](https://wordpress.org/support/topic/how-can-i-check-if-the-plugin-is-working-properly/).

-= How to change path to uploads? =
+= How to change the path to uploads? =

 This is possible using the following types of filters to change default paths.
 It is a solution for advanced users.
 If you are not, please skip this question.